Drug Name (Brand/Generic)

-The other targets of avapritinib include wild type KIT, PDGFRB, and CSFR1.
+Other targets of avapritinib include wild type KIT, PDGFRB and CSFR1.

-The FDA approval of avapritinib comes from results of phase 1 NAVIGATOR, a multi-centre, single-arm, open-label clinical trial as well as combined safety results from multiple clinical trials for avapritinib.
+The FDA’s approval of avapritinib for GISTs was based on the results of NAVIGATOR, a multi-centre, single-arm, open-label Phase I clinical trial, as well as combined safety results from multiple clinical trials for avapritinib.

-NAVIGATOR clinical study enrolled 43 patients with GIST nurturing a PDGFRA exon 18 mutation, including 38 patients with PDGFRA D842V mutation.
+The NAVIGATOR clinical study enrolled 43 patients with GISTs nurturing a PDGFRA exon 18 mutation, including 38 patients with PDGFRA D842V mutation.

 A total of 204 patients received a starting dose of avapritinib, either 300mg or 400mg once daily (QD), heavily pre-treated with a median of three prior kinase inhibitors.
 A total of 56% of the patients received exposure for six months or more, while 44% received exposure for more than one year.

-Efficacy data for avapritinib was evaluated by blinded, independent central radiology review, based on modified Response Evaluation Criteria in Solid Tumors version 1.1 (mRECIST 1.1 criteria) for GIST.
+Efficacy data for avapritinib were evaluated by blinded, independent central radiology review, based on modified Response Evaluation Criteria in Solid Tumors version 1.1 (mRECIST 1.1 criteria) for GISTs.

 The drug indicated durable responses in patients with PDGFRA exon 18 mutations across multiple lines of treatment.

-Neither patient population (range: 1.9 months or more, 20.3 months or longer) reached the median duration of response (DOR).
+Neither patient population (range: 1.9 months or more, 20.3 months or longer) reached the median duration of response.

-Common adverse reactions observed in patients during the NAVIGATOR study include oedema, asthenia, pyrexia, abdominal pain, dyspepsia, dizziness, sleep and mood disorders, decreased appetite, increased lacrimation, alopecia and dyspnoea.
+Common adverse reactions observed in patients during the NAVIGATOR study included oedema, asthaenia, pyrexia, abdominal pain, dyspepsia, dizziness, sleep and mood disorders, decreased appetite, increased lacrimation, alopaecia and dyspnoea.